Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 $ export SSL_CAFILE=$PWD/ssl-testing/parsec.test.cert
 ```

 Remember that [self-signed certificate][ssl] should only be used in the context of a test environment.
 For more information about how to securely set up [SSL certificates][ssl], please refer to the official resources of SSL certificate service providers like [Let's Encrypt](https://letsencrypt.org/).

+Also note that for safety reason (outside of a test environment), private keys shall be protected, from other user for example (check users privileges), please refer to guides such [best practices for securing private keys](https://revocent.com/best-practices-for-securing-private-keys/)
 Parsec metadata server installation
 -----------------------------------